-Fundraising for the Facility Project has been suspended until Spring 2021
+Fundraising for the Facility Project has been suspended until further notice.

 This is an exciting and crucial time for GracePoint Church as we work together as a body of believers to expand our reach with the gospel.
 We have prayerfully created a Master Plan for our building project outlining upgrades to our site and facilities.